 You can follow this example and offer your employees fringe benefits such as health insurance, bonuses, retirement plans, club memberships etc.

-Similarly, the Australian coffee house Gloria Jeans trains its staff to recognise regular customers and chat with them so that they know they are appreciated for their loyalty to the brand.
+Similarly, the Australian coffee house Gloria Jeans trains its staff to recognize regular customers and chat with them so that they know they are appreciated for their loyalty to the brand.

 Even when you’re offering discounts, if you think smartly, you can sell more products.
 Here are some tactics that you can put into play: